mosharky/GroundedOrigins/.github/wiki/beach_crab.md

 # **Legs n' Chelipeds**
-**Description**: _"Your legs move much faster when in water, and you deal additional damage when wet."_
+_"Your legs move much faster when in water, and you deal additional damage when wet."_

 **Ability 1**:
 - Value of 0.04 added to movement speed (default is 0.1)